Helloween: Keeper of the Seven Keys (1986–1989)

 In August 1988, Helloween released Keeper of the Seven Keys: Part II.
 This time the record featured more Weikath-penned tracks.
 The idea behind this was that the first album should feature tracks written by Hansen due to their similarity to the style of their debut, while the second album would feature tracks composed by Weikath which were a lot more mainstream by comparison.
 The album capitalized on the success of Keeper of the Seven Keys Part 1 and picks up where it left off.
 Success bloomed all over Europe, Asia and even the US.
-The album went gold in Germany, reached #108 in the US, hit the UK top 30 albums and single "Dr Stein" reached the lofty heights of #57.
+The album went gold in Germany, reached No. 108 in the US, hit the UK top 30 albums and single "Dr Stein" reached No. 57.

 Despite the vast commercial success of the Keeper's part two, the rift between the band members kept growing.
 They spent more time arguing about the music rather than composing it.
 Hansen called for a meeting and once again asked the band if they could take a break from touring.

-The band got the chance to perform, in front of 100.000 people, as a part of the Monsters of Rock festival along with Iron Maiden, David Lee Roth, Kiss, Megadeth and Guns N' Roses at Donington Park on 20 August 1988.
+The band got the chance to perform, in front of 100,000 people, as a part of the Monsters of Rock festival along with Iron Maiden, David Lee Roth, Kiss, Megadeth and Guns N' Roses at Donington Park on 20 August 1988.

 Around the same time, the tension between the band and their record label Noise led to an argument which would later lead to a lawsuit.
 The band was discontent with how much they were being paid taking into account great record and merchandise sales, as well as frequent touring.
 Helloween also supported Iron Maiden on their Seventh Tour of a Seventh Tour, on some dates in Europe.

-In the fall of 1988, the band went on yet another European tour, now as headlining act, named "Pumpkins Fly Free Tour", which spawned their first ever live album, released the year after, titled "Live in the U.K." recorded during their show in Scotland.
-The same record was also released as "Keepers Live" in Japan and "I Want Out Live" in the US.
+In the fall of 1988, the band went on yet another European tour, now as headlining act, named "Pumpkins Fly Free Tour", which spawned their first ever live album, released the year after, titled Live in the U.K. recorded during their show in Scotland.
+The same record was also released as Keepers Live in Japan and I Want Out Live in the US.

 MTV put the single "I Want Out" into heavy rotation.
 A video that was directed by Storm Thorgerson.
-In Hansen's I Want Out the guitarist very publicly laid out his disillusion with life as a member of Helloween at this time.
+For "I Want Out", Hansen very publicly laid out his disillusion with life as a member of Helloween at this time, explaining:

-In support of its Headbangers Ball show, MTV also presented the Headbangers Ball Tour in US and invited Helloween to be a part of it in 1989.
+In support of its Headbangers Ball show, MTV also presented the Headbangers Ball Tour in U.S. and invited Helloween to be a part of it in 1989.
 However, before the start of that tour, in December 1988 Kai Hansen broke the news to the other members that he was leaving Helloween.
 Hansen's last show with the band was at The Hummingbird, Birmingham, UK on 8 November 1988.